DevoInc/python-sdk/docs/api.md

 ```
 Options:
-  --config PATH           JSON File with configuration, you can put all
+  -c, --config PATH                            JSON File with configuration, you can put all options here
-                          options here
   -u, --url TEXT                               Endpoint for the api.
-  --apiKey TEXT           Key for the api.
+  --api_key, --apiKey, --key TEXT              Key for the api.
-  --apiSecret TEXT        Secret for the api.
+  --api_secret, --apiSecret, --secret TEXT     Secret for the api.
+  --auth_token, --authToken, --token TEXT      Token auth for query.
+  --jwt TEXT                                   jwt auth for query.
-  --query TEXT            Query.
+  -q, --query TEXT                             Query.
-  --stream / --no-stream  Flag for make streaming query or full query with
-                          start and end.
+  --stream / --no-stream                       Flag for make streaming query or full query with start and end.
 Default is true
   --proc                                       if flag exists, dont return raw query reply.
-In
-                          compact replies you receive proccessed lines.
+In compact replies you receive proccessed lines.
   --output TEXT                                File path to store query response if not want stdout
   -f, --format TEXT                            The output format.
 Default is json/simple/compact
-  --from TEXT             From date, and time for the query (YYYY-MM-DD
-                          hh:mm:ss).
-For valid formats see devo.common README
+  --from TEXT                                  From date, and time for the query (YYYY-MM-DD hh:mm:ss).
+For valid formats see lt-common README
-  --to TEXT               To date, and time for the query (YYYY-MM-DD
-                          hh:mm:ss).
-For valid formats see devo.common README
+  --to TEXT                                    To date, and time for the query (YYYY-MM-DD hh:mm:ss).
+For valid formats see lt-common README
   --help                                       Show this message and exit.
 ```

 A configuration file does not have to have all the necessary keys, you can have